Frequently Asked Questions

 How should I submit official transcripts and letters of recommendation?

-For the Executive MBA, Professional's MBA, Emerging Leaders MBA, Master of Science in Finance, Master's Plus, Accounting Certificate, and Cybersecurity Certificate, please have your transcripts and letters of recommendation sent to the following address or email (letters of recommendation need to be on official letterhead with an original signature):
+For the Executive MBA, Professional's MBA, Emerging Leaders MBA, Master of Science in Finance, Master's Plus, Master of Accounting, Accounting Certificate, and Cybersecurity Certificate, please have your transcripts and letters of recommendation sent to the following address or email (letters of recommendation need to be on official letterhead with an original signature):

 Loyola University Maryland